studentkittens/lncs-pandoc/paper.md

 	annex-uuid = b6e1928e-af46-4478-88e1-d17882fdc9f7
 ~~~

+#Introduction to git annex usage

+As `git-annex` is primary a command line tool, it might be more suitable for
+power users.
+But meantime there is also a fancy GUI-based tool called `git annex
+webapp`.
+It is a part of the `git annex assistant`.
+This chapter gives a short
+introduction to the way `git-annex` can be used.

 ## Commandline usage

-### Creating a git-annex repository

-To initialize a `git-annex`-repository first you have to initialize a
+**Creating a git-annex repository**: To initialize a `git-annex`-repository first
-`git`-repository.
-The complete procedure looks as the following shell session
+you have to initialize a `git`-repository.
+The complete procedure looks as the
-demonstrates:
+following shell session demonstrates:

 ~~~bash
     $ git init 'repositoryname'